Philanthropy and its dimensions in Zoroastrianism

 Abstract

-Britain and the Arab tribes of Khuzestan (1925-1941)AbstractIn the early 20th century, the British government assumed a significant role in shaping the internal landscape of Iran through the acquisition of oil concessions and the establishment of the Anglo-Persian Oil Company.
-However, the eruption of ...
+Britain and the Arab tribes of Khuzestan (1925-1941)AbstractIn the early 20th century, the British government assumed a significant role in shaping the internal landscape of Iran through ...
 Read More

 Application of Zar ritual in the banks and back banks of the Persian Gulf